danielfroz/mongodb-demo-searchportal/README.md

 You just need to execute `indexes.sh` once.

 TIP: Each time you execute `loader/gen.sh` script, it will generate a new Tenant (Company / Hospital) and associated patients.
-You may want to change the total of patients per tenant on each execution. change the const TOTAL variable under the `loader/src/gen.ts` script.
+You may want to change the total of patients per tenant on each execution.
+Change the const TOTAL variable under the `loader/src/gen.ts` script.

 # Running the Demo